Guide to the

 • buffer CITs (collective investment trusts)

-how it works, how it’s built, and where it fits in the portfolio, along with tools for combining Buffer Strategies to achieve specific objectives, and more.
+how it works, how it’s built, and where it can fit in the portfolio, along with tools for combining Target Buffer Strategies to achieve specific objectives, and more.

 Protecting losses can help investors stay invested

-We buy insurance on our homes, on our cars and even on our lives.
+We buy protection on our homes, on our cars and even on our lives.
 However, in any given year with a 20% chance of market loss, why don’t more investors protect their investments?

 Value Of Insurance